 U.S. Funding for the UN

-From peacekeeping missions that promote stability in various parts of the world, to its work on issues as varied as nonproliferation, counterterrorism, human rights, and development, the UN is a force-multiplier for the U.S., addressing global challenges that—due to their complexity and cost—the U.S. can’t possibly be expected to confront alone.
+The fact is, from peacekeeping missions that promote stability in various parts of the world, to its work on nonproliferation, counterterrorism, and human rights, the UN is a force-multiplier for the U.S., addressing global challenges that the U.S. simply couldn’t confront alone.

 Funding from Member States for the UN system comes from two main sources: assessed and voluntary contributions.